-In this study, we propose more effective models which take into account the potential forecast bias caused by the structural break.
+Our research focuses on how to mitigate the problem with the data of the marketing activities which retailers take full control.
+We propose a set of models which take into account the potential forecast bias caused by a structural break.
 The ADL-intra-EWC model generates forecasts which are the combination of various sets of forecasts by the ADL-intra model with different estimation windows under the condition where structural breaks are detected.
 It tries to obtain an effective trade-off between the forecast bias and the forecast error variance.
 The ADL-intra-IC model tries to offset the potential forecast bias by adding the estimate of the forecast bias back to the error term at a cost of inflated forecast error variance when structural breaks are detected.
 Based on our experiment, we find that these models outperform the ADL-intra model across all the 28 product categories.
-Table 7 shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
-For example, for the forecast horizon of one to eight weeks head, the ADL-intra-EWC model reduces the SMAPE of the ADL-intra model by 0.22% and reduces the SMAPE of the Base-lift model by 13.97%.
+Table 7 shows the percentage reductions of various error measures by these models compared to compared to different benchmark models.
+For example, for the forecast horizon of one to eight weeks ahead, the ADL-intra-EWC model reduces the SMAPE of the ADL-intra model by 0.22% and reduces the SMAPE of the Base-lift model by 13.97%.
 The ADL-intra-IC model reduces the SMAPE of the ADL-intra model by 0.18% and reduces the SMAPE of the Base-lift model by 13.94%.
 At the category level, the ADL-intra-EWC model and the ADL-intra-IC model have superior forecasting performance compared to the ADL-intra model for most of the product categories.

 We also observe that the ADL-intra-EWC model has the best performance for the promoted forecast period while the ADL-intra-IC model dominates the non-promoted forecast period.
-We therefore combine of the ADL-intra-EWC model and the ADL-intra-IC model based on whether or not the focal product is being promoted.
+We, therefore, combine of the ADL-intra-EWC model and the ADL-intra-IC model based on whether or not the focal product is being promoted.
 The so-called ADL-EWC-IC model thus generates the most accurate forecasts across all the candidate models.
-The ADL-EWC-IC model have superior forecasting performance compared to the ADL-intra model for 21 out of 28 product categories.
+The ADL-EWC-IC model have superior forecasting performances compared to the ADL-intra model for 21 out of 28 product categories.

 We also evaluate the forecasting performance of the ADL-own-EWC model and the ADL-own-IC model.
-The models are especially valuable for manufacturers when competitive promotional information cannot be accessed (Ali & Boylan, 2011).
-In our experiment, the ADL-own -EWC model and the ADL-own -IC model both outperforms the ADL-own model across all the product categories.
-Table 9 also shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
+These methods are especially valuable for manufacturers, as under certain circumstances competitive promotional information may not be available to them (Ali & Boylan, 2011).
+In our experiment, the ADL-own -EWC model and the ADL-own -IC model both outperform the ADL-own model across all the product categories.
+Table 8 also shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
 For example, for the forecast horizon of one to eight weeks head, the ADL-own-EWC model reduces the SMAPE of the ADL-own model by 0.31% and reduces the SMAPE of the Base-lift model by 13.40%.
 The ADL-own-IC model reduces the SMAPE of the ADL-own model by 0.15% and reduces the SMAPE of the Base-lift model by 13.26%.

-Table 9.
+Table 8.
 Forecasting performance regarding percentage reductions in various error measures